netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    This work is derived from the {{?I-D.ietf-opsawg-ucl-acl}}.
 There is a desire from the OPSAWG to see this model be separately defined for wide use in scheduling context.

-   Thanks to Adrian Farrel, Wei Pan, Tianran Zhou, Joe Clarke, Steve Baillargeon, and Dhruv Dhody for their valuable comments and inputs to this work.
+   Thanks to Adrian Farrel, Wei Pan, Tianran Zhou, Joe Clarke, Steve Baillargeon, Dhruv Dhody, and Robert Wilton for their valuable comments and inputs to this work.

    Many thanks to the authors of {{?I-D.ietf-tvr-schedule-yang}}, {{?I-D.ietf-opsawg-scheduling-oam-tests}}, and {{?I-D.ietf-netmod-eca-policy}}